ashleymaeconard/TIMEOR/README.md

     factors and other genes.
 Do so by clicking “Search” and then “Multiple proteins”.

-19. Your results folder can be downloaded on the far left size under "Download Results Folder".
+19. Your results folder can be downloaded on the far-left side under "Download Results Folder".
 NOTE: The original simulated data and results can be downloaded [here](https://github.com/ashleymaeconard/TIMEOR/tree/master/demos/simulated_data).
 <p>

 </p>